 In February 2010, Ed Alcantara, founder of the first Cyber-HUMINT company, the AFX Corp, coined the Cyber-HUMINT method.
 It combines traditional human espionage methods, with social engineering strategies.
 These are spreading disinformation through cyberspace or using avatars for agents that operate within cyberspace.

 On the one hand, HUMINT relies on personal contact with the source, which then can evolve in trust.
 On the other hand, Cyber-HUMINT is based on a short-term and virtual relationship.

 Intentions and discerning plans can only be fully understood by human resources.
 Even though the data is stored electronically, it still needs someone to interpret it.
 HUMINT will continue to be part of the intelligence process, playing a critical role during many operations.

-Cyber-interaction cannot replace human interaction and the trust between the officer and the source.
+Cyber interaction cannot replace human interaction and the trust between the officer and the source.
 Technical Intelligence still relies on human presence.
-Human Intelligence is crucial to understanding the true intentions and capabilities of an adversary.
+Human Intelligence is crucial to understanding an adversary’s true intentions and capabilities.